Aerosol Can

-"Aerosol Can" is a song produced and performed by American electronic music group Major Lazer and American recording artist Pharrell Williams.
+"Aerosol Can" is a song produced and performed by Jamaican-American electronic music group Major Lazer featuring American musician Pharrell Williams.
 Williams co-wrote the song with Major Lazer member Diplo.
 The song was released as a single on 14 February 2014 and features on Major Lazer's 2014 extended play Apocalypse Soon.
 It became a top 40 single in Australia peaking at #37.
-It was featured in the soundtrack for the video games "NBA 2K15" and "Watch Dogs 2".
+It was featured in the soundtrack for the video games NBA 2K15 and Watch Dogs 2.

 A remix contest was held for the track in April, in which the winner was announced in the end of May.